erbiker/console-demo-app/README.md

 - Prisma + SQLite
 - shadcn/ui

 Next/Prisma was chose to be as quick as possible to get a full-stack app up and running without needing to create and manage multiple services.
+I had not used Prisma before, but with a lot of documentation for integrating with Next and with support for SQLite, it was a quick choice.

-shadcn-ui is a library I am familiar with and while it's possible a more pre-confiugred component library like material-ui or next-ui would have been slightly faster,
+shadcn-ui is a library I am familiar with and while it's possible a more pre-confiugred component library like material-ui or next-ui would have been slightly faster, I wanted to use something that in theory would be more flexible and easier to customize.

 ### Shortcuts/Todos: